maxtaco/oneshallpass/README.md

 * _h_, the host to generate a password for
 * _g_, the generation number of this password

-The first three fields are fed as input to PBKDF-2.
+The first three fields are fed as input to PBKDF-2, which makes your passphrase harder to crack.
-This has the result of making the input passphrase harder to crack.
 For every guess an adversary makes, he will have to run multiple calls to HMAC-SHA512 to check if his guess is correct.
-1SP, version 2, runs the PBKDF-2 algorithm as follows:
+Version 2 of 1SP the PBKDF-2 algorithm as follows:

 * _PRF_, the pseudo-reandom password, is HMAC-SHA512;
-* _P_, the password, is the passphrase _p_ taken from the user-input;
+* _P_, the password, is the passphrase _p_ taken from your input;
 * _S_, the salt, is _e_, the user's email address;
 * _c_, the iteration count, is 2^(s+1); and
-* _dkLen_, the derived key length, is just 512 bits, the output of the chose _PRF_.
+* _dkLen_, the derived key length, is 512 bits, the output of the chosen _PRF_.
 Therefore, only one block is needed from PBKDF-2.

 This algorithm outputs _DK_, a 512-bit derived key.
 This needs to be done only once per session, and the output can be cached for use across multiple sites.
 Then, each site's password is computed as:

     HMAC-SHA512(_DK_, [ "OneShallPass v2.0", _e_, _h_, _g_, _i_ ])

 for an iterator _i_ that starts at 0.
 You can think of this rought as signing the message "User _e_ wants to log into site _h_" with the private signing key derived from _p_.

-1SP version 2 will terminate on a given _i_ once the following two conditions are met:
+1SP version 2 will find the first _i_ for which the following conditions are met:

 1. When the hash is base64-encoded, the leftmost 8 characters contain